-Don't risk an unexpected fall with Fall Detection on Apple Watch Series 5
+Don't risk an unexpected fall with fall detection on Apple Watch

-At the heart of the new feature is the detection of a significant, hard fall when you're using the Apple Watch.
-When this occurs, the wearable device will automatically tap you on the wrist, sound an alarm, and display an alert.
+Apple Watch's built-in fall detection feature is a powerful resource in times of distress.
+At the heart of the feature is the detection of a significant, hard fall.
+When this occurs, the wearable device automatically taps you on the wrist, sounds an alarm, and displays an alert.
 From there, you can decide whether to contact emergency services (from the watch, of course) or dismiss the warnings.

 With fall detection, your Apple Watch is intuitive enough to know if you're moving.
-When you are following a fall, it will wait for you to stop to respond to the alert.
+Following a fall, it will wait for you to stop to respond to the alert.
 If you're immobile and not moving, the watch will contact emergency services automatically if you don't answer within 60 seconds.

-After this, you'll see a 15-second countdown on your watch to the time the automatic call is made.
+After this, you'll see a 30-second countdown on your watch to the time the automatic call is made.
 You can tap Cancel at any time to stop the countdown.

 Once contact has been made to emergency services, those on your emergency contact list will receive a message indicating that a fall has occurred.
 It will also tell them your current location.